LiquidatorCoder/flutter_debug_tools/README.md

 <h1 align="center">Flutter Debug Tools</h1>

-<p align="center">A set of tools to help find and debug UI or performance issues from the app itself.
+<p align="center">A set of tools to help find and debug UI or performance issues from the Flutter app itself.
 Works with any Flutter app.
 </p><br>

 <p align="center">